awsdocs/amazon-route53-docs/doc_source/domain-click-email-link.md

 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/domain-click-email-link.html)

 1. Cancel the change or deletion\.
 You have two options:
    + You can wait for the 3 to 15 day waiting period to pass, after which we automatically cancel the requested operation\.
    + Alternatively, you can contact AWS Support and ask them to cancel the operation\.

 1. After the change or deletion is canceled, you can change the contact information or delete the domain again, and we'll send you another authorization email\.

+1. If you encounter issues while resending the authorization email, you can contact customer support for free\.
+For more information, see [Contacting Customer Support About Domain Registration Issues](domain-contact-support.md)\.